 The biomass plant at Pentland Plants has previously been assessed and it was concluded that emissions from the plant were not significant.
+The combined impact of the new proposed plant will be considered and reported in future LAQM reports.
 No other issues have been identified in relation to commercial and domestic sources.